vinhui/chistmastree/README.md

 ## Notes
 If you want to add new sequences, you can place the text file in the `Sequences` directory and it'll be automatically updated.
 You don't have to restart the server for it to be recognized.

 You can also test this program when you're not on a Raspberry Pi.
-You just need to set `NO_PI` to `True` in `config.py`.
+You need to set `NO_PI` to `True` in `config.py` and you'll also need to install Tkinter: `sudo apt install python3-tk`.
+Tkinter needs to be installed for the window that will be used instead to show what otherwise would be on the LED strip.

 ## API
 You can also control the strip with HTTP requests.